jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

             )
             return str(wake_datetime-sleep_datetime)

-  and get an :ref:`AssertionError` because the message in the ValueError_ does not match the expectation of the test
+  the terminal shows an :ref:`AssertionError` because the message in the ValueError_ does not match the expectation of the test

   .. code-block:: python